amysyk/scheduling-assistant/scheduling-assistant.md

 * Soccer practice at Corte Madera park is cancelled on March 13, 2025 due to the wet conditions.
 * Marco will not attend soccer practice at 4 o'clock on Thursday, March 20.
 He will go to practice at Ross Commons instead.
 * Nina's swim practice on March 18, 2025 is from 5:45 to 6:30.
+* Marco will go to his tutor at 2 o'clock on Sunday, March 23.

 # Response Format
 * When listing one schedule, respond with prose.
 For example: